 Resonant amplification is at the root of numerous vibration problems.
 For example, consider the Tacoma Narrows Bridge collapse of 1940, caused by resonant amplification of wind excitation forces which resulted in 8 meters of vibration displacement prior to collapse!
 As vibration consultants, we also work with product R&D teams to address resonance amplification that occurs in very sensitive critical systems, such as atomic force microscopes and electron microscopes, in which 8 nanometers of vibration results in unacceptable image performance (a billion times less motion than the bridge but still unacceptable for the application requirements).

-Often time in order to solve a vibration it is necessary to develop an understanding the resonance(s) that are resulting in excessive vibration.
+In order to solve a vibration it is necessary to develop an understanding of the resonance(s) that are resulting in excessive vibration.
 We do this by performing modal testing and operating deflection shape testing.

 Modal testing involves measuring the system’s response to forced excitation, such as that we apply through an attached shaker, in order to directly measure the systems frequency, damping and shape of each of the resonances of concern.